Chaindoc

 Document automation turns scattered chaos into a governed archive where every file is findable, verifiable, and audit-ready — regardless of time zone or team size.

-Mistake 2 – Unclear Contract Terms and Responsibilities
+Mistake 2 – Unclear contract terms and responsibilities

 • Uniform contract terms enforced across all teams and geographies